david-martin/proposals/metrics/default-mobile-app-metrics.md

 ### Goals

-- Provide mobile app developers a service that can receive some basic default metrics, namely sdk version and app version
+- Provide mobile app developers a service that can receive some basic default metrics, namely sdk version, app version and platform version

 - Provide developers an interface to query and visualize the gathered data in order to make informed decisions